 The holiday season is a magical time, especially for the little ones.
-Help your kids stay safe by gifting them age-appropriate toys.
+Help your kids stay safe by giving them age-appropriate toys.

-Fara Smith, program manager for Safe Kids San Antonio at University Health, says toys come with age recommendations because some of them aren't suited for small children.
+Jennifer Northway, director of injury prevention at University Health, says toys come with age recommendations because some of them aren't suited for all ages.
 Toys recommended for older children often come with small pieces that could be dangerous for younger children.
-Smith also gives tips on how to safely store your kids' toys after playtime.

 Pick Age-Appropriate Toys